Chart Color Schemes

 Maribyrnong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-four projects identified by AreaSearch are expected to impact the area significantly, with changes to local infrastructure being a major influence on performance.
+Twenty-four infrastructure projects have been identified by AreaSearch as potentially impacting the area.
 Key projects include Thomas Holmes Street Affordable Housing, 191 Rosamond Road Mixed-Use Development, White St, and Maribyrnong River Master Plan Implementation.
 The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.